 You can reset your license yourself by clicking the ‘key’ icon in the top right corner of the software.
 You’ll see a button that says ‘Deauthorise’.
 Click that and you’ll be able to use your license on a different machine.

 You can remotely deactivate your license if you don't have access to the software.
-Login to your account, go to the 'My products' tab and deactivate your license there.
+Login to your account, then click “Deactivate 1 activation’ to deactivate your license there.

 Interactive Help Tips